OneGrumpyBunny/BSOD/README.md

 # BSOD
+(Blue Screen of Death)

-Simulated Screen Freeze followed by a Blue Screen of Death
+Screen Blur followed by a Blue Screen of Death

+Uses CSS Filter (blur and hue-rotate).